promegadesign/nebula_source/content/docs/email-style-guide/email-styles.md

 The following button styles are recommended for any call-to-action.

-For all primary call-to-action buttons, please use the **Primary Button** button style.
+For all primary call-to-action buttons, use the **Primary Button** button style.

-If a secondary action is required please choose from one of the **Secondary Button** styles, or use a text link.
+If a secondary action is required, choose from one of the **Secondary Button** styles, or use a text link.

 {{< codepen id="196a1ca60a76358d88e725e52ad82452" height="520px" >}}